dennens/pdlocalization/README.md

 Arguments:
 `key`: The key to retrieve
-`replacements`: (Optional) An array of key-value arrays to be used when replacing text in the retrieved value, e.g. `{{"[TEST]", 5},}` to replace any instances of `[TEST]` with `5`.
+`replacements`: (Optional) An array of key-value arrays to be used when replacing text in the retrieved value, e.g. `{{"[TEST1]", 5},{"[TEST2]", "out of 7"}}` to replace any instances of `[TEST1]` with `5`, and all instances of `[TEST2]` with `out of 7`.
-`quiet`: (Optional) If false or absent, will print that the key could not be found.
+`quiet`: (Optional) If false or absent, will print a warning if the key could not be found.

-If the value cannot be found, the key will be returned surrounded by ##s so you can identify any missing strings visually immediately.
+If the value cannot be found, the key will be returned surrounded by ##s so you can visually identify any missing strings immediately.
 Replacement values will be converted to strings automatically, so numbers and strings are both acceptable.
 In addition to the passed `replacements`, `Localization.defaultTextReplacements` will also be replaced.
-The argument `replacements` will be processed first, so it's possible to override `defaultTextReplacements` if necessary.
+The argument `replacements` will be processed first, so it's possible to override `defaultTextReplacements` locally if necessary.
 See 'Localization file syntax' for details on tags.

 ## Localization.getCurrentLanguage()